In this updated 2018 Moz Pro review, we pull back the curtain to see what the Wizards of Moz have up their sleeves.

 - Moz is focused 100% on SEO.
-They don’t provide ad or PPC data and recently shut down the Moz Content tool.
-Moz is even selling their Followerwonk social media tool.
+They don’t provide PPC data and recently shut down the Moz Content tool.
+Moz even sold their Followerwonk social media tool.

 - Moz Information is refreshed only weekly in most cases and is not real time

 - User experience is often disjointed between the campaign area and other areas like Keyword Explorer and Open Site Explorer.
 Terminology can be confusing too.